 What Congress Should Not Do:

-students to meet a loftier bar than their higher-income peers to stay enrolled.
+Pell Grants to meet a loftier bar than their higher-income peers to stay enrolled.
 SAP requirements for Pell Grant renewal should not be any higher than those requirements that full-pay students face to stay enrolled in good standing at their

 institution.
 Click here to learn more about the impact of GPA on Pell Grant recipient retention.

-load levels.
-Increasing the number of credits required to be considered full-time to receive federal financial aid would cost students money.
-Moving from 12 to 15 credit hours, for example, would add increase tuition bills by 25% for students enrolled at the current 12 credit
+the number of credits required to be considered full-time to receive federal financial aid would cost students money.
+Moving from 12 to 15 credit hours, for example, would increase tuition bills by 25% for students enrolled at the current 12-credit

 threshold.
 This proposal would be particularly harmful if Congress does not increase the overall amount of aid available.

-- Decrease the financial aid eligibility levels.
+Decrease the financial aid eligibility levels.
 The vast majority of Pell Grant recipients come from families earning $40,000 a year or less.

 Families must earn less than $23,000 a year to be guaranteed an Expected Family Contribution of $0 – the federal government’s way of saying they shouldn’t have to contribute to the cost of higher education.
-The fact that these families
+The fact that these families are all

-are all well among the low- to moderate-earners in our country, is a result of the careful targeting of the Pell Grant program.
-Decreasing financial eligibility below current levels will results in fewer low- and moderate-income students
+well among the low- to moderate-earners in our country is a result of the careful targeting of the Pell Grant program.
+Decreasing financial eligibility below current levels will result in fewer low- and moderate-income students being able to afford

 All students, regardless of income, age, race, or ethnicity deserve an equal opportunity for a college education.
-Congress should revitalize the Pell Grant program to make present-day support proportional with original legislative intent so that
+Congress should revitalize the Pell Grant program to make present-day support proportional with original legislative intent so that any American

 who desires to further his or her education beyond high school is able to do so.